 Parkinson’s disease is a severe neurodegenerative disorder that can affect nearly all aspects of your daily life.
 About one million people in the United States are living as PD patients, and estimates suggest that nearly 60,000 Americans are diagnosed with Parkinson’s every year.
 The prevalence of Parkinson’s disease increases with age, and most PD patients are age 50 or older.
 Therefore, it is important to know the early warning signs of Parkinson’s disease.

 Parkinson’s disease can make regular exercise like walking feel difficult, often like your feet are stuck to the floor.
-However, walking is also one of the most accessible exercise regimens.
-It is low impact physical activity and can be done in essentially any setting.
+However, walking is also one of the most accessible aerobic exercise regimens.
+It is a low-impact physical activity and can be done in essentially any setting.
 Walking works the muscle strength in your legs, thighs, and lower back, all of which are involved in your coordination, balance, and general posture.
 Walking can also build Parkinson’s patients’ flexibility in their lower body and improve their overall stamina.

 Whether you cycle outdoors or set up a stationary bike indoors, cycling is another great low-impact exercise program.
 Similar to walking, cycling works out the muscles in your legs and back, but it also focuses more on your thighs and core, which can further support your balance and coordination.

-You want to find a flat, smooth area for cycling that is free of debris and other people who might get in your way of your physical activity.
+You want to find a flat, smooth area for cycling that is free of debris and other people who might get in the way of your physical activity.
 A track or clear park pathway is ideal.
 If you find the physical exercise of cycling on your own difficult, consider using a tandem bicycle with a friend or caregiver.
 Some studies suggest that tandem cycling at a higher cadence may improve motor function and activate proprioceptors in Parkinson’s patients.
 Tandem cycling also has the added benefit of cycling with a friend for even more fun physical exercise.

 3. Tai Chi

 Tai chi is a martial art.
-When practiced at normal speed, tai chi can act as a form of self-defense, but most people are more familiar with slow, controlled movements, which is still incredibly beneficial to your overall health.
+When practiced at normal speed, tai chi can act as a form of self-defense, but most people are more familiar with slow, controlled movements, which is still incredibly beneficial to your overall health and executive function.
 While it might seem easy, tai chi is more complex than you think, and every steady move requires you to activate your muscles, support your breathing, and work your coordination.
 It is a gentle but active exercise that can also be adjusted and modified to suit your personal physicality.

 Studies show that those with mild to moderate forms of Parkinson’s disease may benefit from tai chi.
 Tai chi was shown to improve balance and reduce the rate of motor control decline.
-Tai chi may also reduce the number of falls, a common problem among Parkinson patients
+Tai chi may also reduce the number of falls, a common problem among Parkinson’s patients

 Tai chi is incredibly safe, and it can be done with friends to provide extra support.
 Tai chi, like other martial arts, is also designed to be meditative, which can help to ease your everyday stress and provide greater mental clarity.

 Yoga has become increasingly popular among all age groups, and for good reason.
 It is highly adaptable to different skill levels and helps your strength, flexibility, and coordination.
-Yoga comes with countless different moves and positions that work different muscle groups.
+Yoga comes with countless different moves and positions that work for different muscle groups.
 This may all help to reduce muscle rigidity, spasms and tremors, and atrophy.
 It may also support your balance and improve your overall range of motion.
 Regularly practicing yoga may also slow the progression of Parkinson’s disease.

 Studies show that maintaining a regular yoga practice helped to improve motor function, gait, postural stability, and fall risk in those with Parkinson’s disease.
 Much like tai chi, yoga also incorporates meditation and breathing exercises, which can reduce your stress, induce relaxation, and improve your overall quality of life.